Close

 Email newsletters

-Email remains a ubiquitous part of work, so many enterprises still rely on email newsletters as the backbone of their communications strategy.
+Email remains a ubiquitous part of work, so many enterprises still rely on broadcast email and newsletters as the backbone of their communications strategy.
 Newsletters enable internal communicators to catch readers up on a lot of information quickly, using a variety of assets and updates to give a full picture of what’s been happening across the organization.
 More advanced tools will also offer enterprises the ability to track readership and engagement with emails, providing valuable insight into the impact and reception of communications.

 Collaboration tools